13 Best Nikon Lenses for Night Photography: (2023 Guide & Reviews)

 So, you probably need to think again that from the lens, unfortunately, you also suffer from a lot of vignetting.

-It’s pretty bad times, mainly when shooting F2.8 on this; bots were post-processing, so it’s fairly easy to remove that.
+It’s bad times, mainly when shooting F2.8 on this; bots were post-processing, so it’s pretty easy to remove that.

 So, generally, it’s not bothering me too much so far.